 If you’re thinking of pursuing overseas job opportunities with Aeon English school, but are unsure of what will be required of you and how the whole interview process goes, you’re in luck.
 We’ve put together some tips and strategies to help get you through it.

-Withstanding the shakeout that killed off Nova English schools in 2007 and wiped out Geos allowing G. Communications to clean things up with a buyout of around 200 of their branches, Aeon with its 250 plus schools nation wide continues to be a viable overseas teaching opportunities for many just starting out in ESL teaching.
+Withstanding the shakeout that killed off Nova English schools in 2007 and wiped out Geos allowing G. Communications to clean things up with a buyout of around 200 of their branches, Aeon with its 250 plus schools nation wide continues to offer viable overseas teaching opportunities for many just starting out in ESL teaching.